Skip to main content

 AgentMode (existing ReAct loop)

-The orchestrator LLM receives an agent catalog in the system prompt and learns to route tasks using <agent_call> tags:
+The orchestrator LLM receives an agent catalog in its system prompt and learns to route tasks via <agent_call> tags:

 <agent_call agent="file" task="Read all .go files in pkg/coder/engine/" />